 Plan Accountability

 The Board of Directors makes policy decisions relative to TPUD; they are responsible for approving and adopting the Wildfire Mitigation plan.
 The GM directs management staff responsible for operations, customer service, and finance.
-The Electric Superintendent supervises the Vegetation Manager, Senior Estimator, and Supervising Foreman.
-The Office Administrator supervises customer service, the meter department and provides human resources support and administrative assistance to the Electric Superintendent, GM, Board of Directors, and Chief Financial Officer.
+The Electric Superintendent supervises the System Engineer and Supervising Foreman.
+The Administrative Services Manager supervises customer service, billing and accounting clerks.
+The Vegetation Program Manager supervises the contract tree crews, the meter technicians and the District’s drone program.
 The Chief Financial Officer is responsible for District finances.
-The Administrative Assistant provides GIS support and administrative assistance to the GM and other staff as needed.

 The GM is responsible for executing the WMP.
 Staff will be directed as to their roles and responsibilities.
-The GM is responsible for communicating with public safety, media outlets, public agencies, first responders, local Office of Emergency Services, and health agencies during an emergency or planned maintenance outages.
+The GM, or designee, is responsible for communicating with public safety, media outlets, public agencies, first responders, local Office of Emergency Services, and health agencies during an emergency or planned maintenance outages.
 The GM determines when and how to notify outside agencies in cases of wildfire emergency events.

 Operating Unit Responsibility